silverjana/SEI-project3-Earthbnb-backend/README.md

 #### Day 2
 Collaboration on Github and MongoDB Atlas setup.
 Setup of Cloudinary account

 Front-end: I created the React app through the terminal, added some basic components to check router functionality,  and installed some packages like axios, bcrypt and jwt.
 Group added navbar, React-bootstrap and SASS.

 Backend - Group created dB, started on seedingData, server.js, app.js.
 I wrote a first version of the models (property and user) and added the middleware: logger, auth, errorHandler
 ![user schema](https://i.imgur.com/FdXGiva.png)
 ![error handler](https://i.imgur.com/Jg3CEP8.png)

 #### Day 3
-Frontend: We created route paths and components pages, connected the pages together with navigate() and buttons, and successfully deployed to Netlify
+Frontend: We created route paths and components pages, connected the pages together with navigate() and buttons, and successfully deployed to Netlify.
 Backend: I coded the review controller
 ![create review](https://i.imgur.com/4Axxwk5.png)
 , linked it to the router, and debugged some errors that prevented db access from the browser.
 We then attempted to deploy backend to heroku with some errors